grafana/tempo/operations/tempo-mixin/README.md

 # tempo-mixin

-Once installed, dashboards, rules, and alerts are in the [`yamls`](./yamls) folder.
+Once installed via the build instructions below, dashboards, rules, and alerts are located in the [`operations/tempo-mixins-compiled`](..tempo-mixins-compiled) folder.
 Use them directly in Prometheus and Grafana to monitor Tempo.

 You can either use the mixins in the `tempo-mixin-compiled` folder or you can build your own to incorporate your own changes.